liam-duke/volsuite/README.md

 plot date high low --title="AAPL High-Low Prices 1y" --ylabel="Price (USD)"
 ```

-Where 'date' is my index and everything after is taken as a column to graph or a flag (indicated by the use of '-' or '--').
+Where 'date' is my index and everything after is taken as a column to graph or flag.
 Now that I have my graph, I want to export the data for later use.
 I do so with the following command:

 ```
 export